PrairieLearn/PrairieLearn/doc/codeExecution.md

 docker run --rm -it -p 3000:3000 -v /Users/nathan/git/pl-cs225:/course -v /Users/nathan/config.json:/PrairieLearn/config.json -v /Users/nathan/.plhostfiles:/hostfiles -e HOST_JOBS_DIR=/Users/nathan/.pl_ag_jobs -e HOSTFILES_DIR=/Users/nathan/.plhostfiles -v /var/run/docker.sock:/var/run/docker.sock prairielearn/prairielearn
 ```

+## Code execution in practice

+So far, this discussion has been pretty abstract.
+But what about all the actual code that underpins this stuff?
+Fear not, dear reader, we haven't forgotten about that!

+### Code callers

+A *code caller* serves as an abstraction on top of the different execution modes above and hides the implementation details of exactly how code is executed.
+There are currently two different types of code callers, referred to here by the filenames of their implementations.

+* `lib/code-caller-docker` handles executing code inside of Docker containers, as required by the `container` and `native` execution modes.
+* `lib/code-caller-python` handles executing Python processes directly, as required by the `internal` execution mode.

+The primary external interface of these callers is the `call()` function, which takes five arguments:

+* `type`: the type of code being executed (either `question`, `course-element`, or `core-element`).
+* `directory`: the directory containing the file whose code will be executed.
+  * For questions, this is an item in a course's `questions` directory.
+  * For course elements, this is an item in a course's `elements` directory.
+  * For core elements, this is an item in PrairieLearn's `elements` directory.
+* `file`: the name of the file whose code will be executed (e.g. `server.py`)
+* `fcn`: the name of the function in `file` that will be executed (e.g. `grade` or `render`).
+* `args`: an array of JSON-encodeable arguments to the function being called.

+The piece of code to execute is specified by (`type`, `directory`, `file`) instead of an absolute path because the location of each file on disk may change between each type of code caller; allowing the code caller to construct the path from that information keeps the code that uses a caller agnostic to the underlying caller being used.

+### A full request cycle

+Let's walk through a typical request to view a question that requires a function in a corresponding `server.py` file to run.

+1. The page request is handled by `pages/studentInstanceQuestionHomework` or similar.
+2. That handler calls `getAndRenderVariant` in `lib/question` (a different function would be called if the user were submittin an answer).
+3. That function calls an internal function that calls `render` in `question-servers/freeform.js`.
+4. That function calls `getPythonCaller` in `lib/workers`.
+Depending on the active execution mode
+   1. If running in `container` mode, a `lib/code-caller-docker` caller for the appropriate course will be returned.
+   2. If running in `native` mode, a `lib/code-caller-docker` caller will be "prepared" for the current course (which sets up necessary bind mounts) and returned.
+   3. If running in `internal` mode, any available `lib/code-caller-python` caller will be returned.
+5. `call(...)` is then repeatedly invoked on the code caller with the appropriate pieces of code to be executed.
+6. Once the code caller is no longer needed during this request, `done()` is invoked on it.
+The forked worker is sent a `restart` message, which will cause the worker to exit and return control to the zygote.
+The zygote will then fork itself again, and the forked worker will wait until it receives more instructions.
+7. Page render completes and the response is sent, thus finishing the request cycle.